 History of Firewall

-• 1992: Marcus J. Ranum was responsible for the creation of the Firewall Toolkit, a comprehensive resource encompassing essential tools and software components required for the construction of firewalls.
+- 1992: Marcus J. Ranum created the Firewall Toolkit, a comprehensive resource that encompasses essential tools and software components for building firewalls.

 Are you interested?
-Check out Intellipaat’s Ethical Hacking Training Certification Course and enroll now!
+Check out Intellipaat’s Ethical Hacking Training Certification Course and enrol now!

 Types of Firewall

-A “stateful” application in computer science is one that stores information from earlier interactions and occurrences.
+A “stateful” application in computer science stores information from earlier interactions and occurrences.
 Instead of analyzing every packet, a stateful firewall stores information about open connections and uses this knowledge to evaluate incoming and outgoing traffic.

 Stateful firewalls make decisions by heavily relying on context.
 For instance, if a connection’s outgoing packets require a specific type of response, the firewall will only permit incoming packets on that connection provided they also include the desired response.